brotkrueml/schema/Documentation/Developer/Api.rst

 and one static method:

-:php:`::convertToType(bool $value): string`
+:php:`::convertToTerm(bool $value): string`
-   This method returns the according schema type.
+   This method returns the according schema term.

 .. index::